Investors Can Pursue Impact Without Sacrificing Returns, Perella Weinberg Partners Finds

 The Rockefeller Brothers Fund strives to be a model of philanthropic excellence and transparency.
-As part of this commitment, the Fund regularly reports on Institutional Effectiveness and Program Impact, as well as offering tools and resources to others in the field of philanthropy.
-As the Fund's mission-aligned investment efforts near the five-year mark, we will increasingly share materials to illustrate our approach and learning on this new tenet of our work and reflect on its challenges, impact, and outcomes for the RBF.
+As part of this commitment, the Fund regularly reports on Institutional Effectiveness and Program Impact and offers resources to others in the field of philanthropy.
+As the Fund's mission-aligned investment efforts near the five-year mark, we will increasingly share materials to illustrate our approach and learning on this new tenet of our work and reflect on its challenges, impact, and outcomes.

 A new paper released by Perella Weinberg Partners (PWP) finds that investors can pursue both financial returns and social or environmental impact simultaneously.
 Since 2014, PWP Agility has served as the Outsourced Chief Investment Office (OCIO) for the Rockefeller Brothers Fund, which features heavily in the new publication, It’s More Than Just Talk.
 This partnership has helped shape PWP’s belief that returns and impact are not mutually exclusive.